erikwestra/mm-server/README.md

 **`POST api/transaction`**

 Submit a transaction to the user's MessageMe account.
+Only deposits and withdrawals can be created using this API endpoint; manual adjustments are created directly on the server, and charges are applied automatically by the API as various actions take place.

 This API endpoint must use HMAC authentication.
 The body of the request should be a string containing the following JSON-formatted object:

 >     {global_id: "...",
 >      ripple_account: "...",